9dots/9dots.io-pages/OjYrhPt.md

 title: "Cardboard Robots: Moving Parts"
 org: 9dots
 id: "9dots-OjYrhPt"
+blurb: "Students will learn how to create moveable parts on their robots by adding #MakeDo hinges."
+objective: "By the end of the lesson, students will be able to define a hinge, identify hinges in everyday items, and demonstrate learning by adding hinges to their own robots."

 ---

-At the conclusion of the class, student will be able to demonstrate an understanding of hinges by constructing moveable limbs on their self-imagined robot.

 ## Materials